 Routine and Familiarity Support

-Familiar routines can reduce stress and help the day feel more predictable.
-Caregivers can support meals, hydration, hygiene cues, light activities, rest periods, and household routines.
+Familiar routines reduce stress and help the day feel more predictable.
+Caregivers support meals, hydration, hygiene cues, light activities, rest periods, and household routines.

 Safety and Supervision

-Dementia can increase risk around wandering, falls, kitchen use, medication confusion, and missed daily tasks.
-A care plan can define supervision needs and safety-focused routines.
+Dementia increases risk around wandering, falls, kitchen use, medication confusion, and missed daily tasks.
+A care plan defines supervision needs and safety-focused routines.

 Companion Engagement

-Gentle conversation, familiar music, simple activities, folding towels, looking through photos, or taking a supervised walk may help create more meaningful moments at home.
+Gentle conversation, familiar music, simple activities, folding towels, looking through photos, or taking a supervised walk create more meaningful moments at home.

 Respite for Family Caregivers

-Family caregivers often need breaks, especially as needs increase.
-Respite support can give families time to rest while maintaining routine for the person receiving care.
+Family caregivers need breaks, especially as needs increase.
+Respite support gives families time to rest while maintaining routine for the person receiving care.

 How Our Dementia Care Process Works